ArikRahman/SafeHaven/SnakePathAlgorithm/SnakePathAlgorithm_V1.3/readme.md

     # Implement interrupt function
     # Identified problem that snake path generation doesn't work with all test cases with different dimensions
     # Identified problem that sometimes the points exceed the 0 or 1.5 boundary limits
-    # Identified problems with visualization.
-Color code the path to starting, snake path, and path back to origin
     # Defined origin is (0 meter, 1.5 meter)
     # IMPORTANT: comment out uart transmission block to test visualization